tarantool/doc/doc/book/box/box_info.rst

 * **pid** Process ID.
 This value is also shown by the :ref:`tarantool <tarantool-build>` module.
   This value is also shown by the Linux "ps -A" command.
 * **cluster.uuid** UUID of the cluster.
-Every server in a cluster will have the same cluster.uuid value.
+Every replica in a replica set will have the same cluster.uuid value.
   This value is also in the :ref:`box.space._schema <box_space-schema>` system space.
 * **vinyl()** Returns runtime statistics for the vinyl storage engine.
 * **replication.lag** Number of seconds that the replica is behind the master.
 * **replication.status** Usually this is 'follow', but it can be 'off', 'stopped', 'connecting', 'auth', or 'disconnected'.
-* **replication.idle** Number of seconds that the server has been idle.
+* **replication.idle** Number of seconds that the instance has been idle.
 * **replication.vclock** See the :ref:`discussion of "vector clock" <internals-vector>` in the Internals section.
-* **replication.uuid** The unique identifier of a master to which this server is connected.
+* **replication.uuid** The unique identifier of a master to which this instance is connected.
-* **replication.uptime** Number of seconds since the server started.
+* **replication.uptime** Number of seconds since the instance started.
   This value can also be retrieved with :ref:`tarantool.uptime() <tarantool-build>`.

-The replication fields are blank unless the server is a :ref:`replica <index-box_replication>`.
+The replication fields are blank unless the instance is a :ref:`replica <index-box_replication>`.
-The replication fields are in an array if the server is a replica for more than one master.
+The replication fields are in an array if the instance is a replica for more than one master.

 .. function:: box.info()